-German girl jailed for IS attack in Hanover
+German girl jailed for IS attack in Hannover

 A girl aged 16 has been jailed by a German court for six years for what is seen as the country's first attack by a sympathiser of jihadist group Islamic State (IS).

-Safia S, who was 15 at the time, stabbed and seriously wounded a police officer in the neck at the central station in Hanover.
+Safia S, who was 15 at the time, stabbed and seriously wounded a police officer in the neck at the central station in Hannover.